The best sales to shop today: Casper, Stasher, Samsung and more | CNN Underscored

 - Get yourself a new single-serve coffee maker or stock up on pods with 20% off sitewide at Keurig when you use the code TEACHER21.

-- Explore the world of Sci-Fi now that select eBooks for Kindle are starting at $0.99 on Amazon.
+- Explore the world of science fiction now that select e-books for Kindle are starting at $0.99 on Amazon.

 Deals you may have missed